-Yes, it has been a while since I last wrote about something, hasn’t it?
-So how’s this thing work again?
+It’s been a while since I last wrote about something, so how’s this work again?
 Oh yeah, I remember now.

-I write this small (or more likely) tall tale, one which no one else is able to identify with, whereby, I keep changing the direction of the story—something I use as a substitute for a plot twist whenever I work without a plot—which apparently, is all the time.
+I write this small but tall tale, one which no one else is able to identify with, and then I delibrately change the direction of the story.
+This I do as a substitute for a plot twist whenever I’m working without a plot—which is practically every post.

-“Automattic” (that’s the San Francisco office of WordPress), recently closed their doors.
-Seems their employees have been working from home so much lately that they don’t need an office anymore.
+That’s because, “Automattic” (the San Francisco office of WordPress) recently closed their doors.
+Seems their employees have been working from home so much of late that they didn’t need an office anymore.

-Nevertheless, I have had a few comments of late (too few to mention), saying just how much I am missed by my followers and that they hope I will write again soon.
-At the moment, I am conducting a thorough investigation to see if any of these wonderful folks are on my payroll, which should result in there getting a raise—just as soon as I establish a payroll.
+Nevertheless, I have had a few comments of late (too few to mention), saying how much I’m missed by my followers and that they hope I will write again soon.

-However, if they don’t happen to be on my (non-existant) payroll—and seeing how much of what I write about here (well all of what I write about here) barely passes for little more than a ridiculous take on nothing of consequence—I can only assume these folks have an empty paper shredder in need of something to consume.
+However, if they don’t happen to be on my payroll (still investigating), and seeing how much of what I do write about here (well all of what I write about here) barely passes for little more than a ridiculous take on nothing of consequence—I can only assume these folks have an empty paper shredder in need of something to consume.